StratifyLabs/StratifyBlog/content/tutorials/2013-12-05-Flow-Control.md

 }
 ```

-The main difference between while and do/while is that the do/while loop will always execute at least once because the condition statement is not checked until the body statements have already been executed.
+The main difference between `while` and `do`/`while` is that the `do`/`while` loop will always execute at least once because the condition statement is not checked until the body statements have already been executed.
 Conversely, the while loop executes the condition statement before the body statements and can execute zero times if the condition statement is initially false.

 Here is the output of the above program.